Sergendel/FitBeat/README.md

 - **Filter Tracks (Numeric Filtering):**
   Filters tracks from the Kaggle dataset using numeric audio parameters derived by the LLM.

-- **Semantic Ranking (RAG, LLM-based):**
+- **Hybrid Semantic Ranking (Embeddings & RAG):**
-  Ranks candidate tracks based on semantic relevance by analyzing lyrics and descriptions retrieved from Genius.com, using the LLM through (RAG).
+  Ranks candidate tracks based on semantic relevance by analyzing lyrics and descriptions retrieved from Genius.com, using the embeddings similaruty and LLM through (RAG).

 - **Retrieve and Convert:**
   Downloads refined tracks from YouTube (`yt-dlp`) and converts them to MP3 (`ffmpeg`).